 Surgical Site Infection

+A surgical site infection is an infection that happens in the incision or deep tissue around the surgical site, within 30 days of the surgery.
 There is a risk of infection after any surgery.
-A surgical site infection is an infection that happens in the incision or deep tissue around the operation site, within 30 days of the surgery.
-Both patient and surgical factors contribute to the risk of getting a surgical site infection.
+There are patient and surgical factors that may add to the risk of getting a surgical site infection.

 Patient factors are: